SargamPuram/as2-protocol/README.md

 # as2-protocol
-A basic implementation of as2 protocol
+A basic NodeJS implementation of as2 protocol